Israel Experience High School Scholarship Program

 - No full scholarships are awarded.

-Scholarship applications for summer programs are due March 1.
-FACTS Grant & Aid Assessment will be conducting the financial analysis for Israel experience scholarships.
-Applicants can apply online at FACTS Grant & Aid Assessment by March 1 and will be notified by mid-May, following the meeting of the Scholarship Committee.
+Scholarship applications for summer programs are due March 15.
+Applicants can apply online at FACTS Grant & Aid Assessment (please choose the Summer/Fall application and the 2024 Summer/Fall term) and will be notified in early May, following the meeting of the Scholarship Committee.
 Applications are not considered on a rolling basis, so early submission of a scholarship application will not change the notification date.

 Please read the Scholarship Guidelines for summer programs before applying.

-Scholarship applications for fall and academic year programs are due April 15.
-FACTS Grant & Aid Assessment will be conducting the financial analysis for Israel experience scholarships.
-Applicants can apply online at FACTS Grant & Aid Assessment by April 15 and will be notified by early June, following the meeting of the Scholarship Committee.
+Scholarship applications for fall semester and academic year programs are due June 1.
+Applicants can apply online at FACTS Grant & Aid Assessment (please choose the Summer/Fall application and the 2024 Summer/Fall term) and will be notified by mid-July, following the meeting of the Scholarship Committee.
 Applications are not considered on a rolling basis, so early submission of a scholarship application will not change the notification date.

-Please read the Scholarship Guidelines for fall and academic year programs before applying.
+Please read the Scholarship Guidelines for fall semester and academic year programs before applying.